sborrego/R-with-ggplot-data-visualization/README.md

 # R with ggplot2: Data Visualization
-University of South Florida - Spring Workshop
+University of South Florida - Fall Workshop
-Monday, February 27th, 2023
+Thursday, November 16th, 2023
-9:00 am - 10:30 am EST
+9:30 am - 11:00 am EST

 The goal for this workshop is to build on the fundamental R skills introduced in [previous workshops](https://github.com/sborrego/r-programming-an-introduction) and focus on data visualization.
-We will predominately use packages from tidyverse including the powerful and popular ggplot2.
+We will predominately use packages from Tidyverse including the powerful and popular ggplot2.
 This is a hands-on workshop, please follow the installation and RStudio access instructions provided prior to the date of the workshop.

 ## Install R and RStudio or get access on Posit (Formerly RStudio Cloud)